-- Personal work-related grievances (should be reported to Human Capital or Legal Function), which are matters that concerns the person's current or former employment with Laing O'Rourke and have personal implications for that Individual.
-Some personal work-related grievances may be covered by the whistleblower protections; for example, if a disclosure about a serious breach of employment or other laws where there is criminal conduct, a disclosure that the person has been threatened with retaliation if they make a disclosure; and - Unsubstantiated allegations which are found to have been made maliciously, or knowingly to be false.
+- Personal work-related grievances, which are matters that concerns the person's current or former employment with Laing O'Rourke and have personal implications for that individual (and should be reported to the People or Legal function).
+Some personal work-related grievances may be covered by the whistleblower protections; for example, a disclosure about a serious breach of employment or other laws where there is criminal conduct, or a disclosure that the person has been threatened with retaliation if they make a disclosure. - Unsubstantiated allegations which are found to have been made maliciously, or knowingly to be false.
 These will be viewed seriously and may be subject to disciplinary action.

-A discloser, or whistleblower should provide as much information as possible about the matter to enable an appropriate investigation of the suspected wrongdoing (for example, people involved, dates, locations and any other material which may be relevant).
+A discloser, or whistleblower, should provide as much information as possible about the matter to enable an appropriate investigation of the suspected wrongdoing (for example, people involved, dates, locations and any other material which may be relevant).
 It may not be possible to conduct any investigation if there is insufficient information about the matter.